George R. R. Martin Still Silent About ‘The Winds Of Winter,’ 2017 Release Date Might Happen

 Those who had been waiting for it for six years will have to wait a bit longer.
 The author did say that he will make an announcement on his personal blog as soon as he completes it.
 Meanwhile, George R.R.
 Martin followers can satiate their frustration by watching the seventh season of Game of Thrones by the middle of the year.

-[Featured Image by: Charles Sykes/AP Images]
+[Featured Image by Charles Sykes/AP Images]